thefrontside/backstage-openmic/README.md

 - A typographic scale has already been set up using my personal favourite _Major Third_ scale.
 - **Tip:** *for more scales, check out [Type Scale](https://type-scale.com/)*

-### Gorko

-I decided to remove Tailwind in favour of Gorko, purely for its simplicity and maintainability (especially for newer developers).
-Not having _too much_ to begin with and adding in what you need, will lead to a simpler, more maintainable codebase.
-Gorko lets you add a sprinkle of reusable utility classes to help keep your code DRY. _Credit to [Andy Bell](https://piccalil.li/) for making this handy little tool_

 ### JavaScript

 - `utilities/` contains any global utility/helper functions
 - `modules/` contains your site's actual JavaScript, all kept neat and tidy within their respective _modular_ subfolders
 - You can import these subfolders into `main.js` using `import '@modules/example-module'`
 - **Tip:** *you can set up optional import aliases via the `webpack.mix.js` file*

-### A note on responsive images

-Skeleventy doesn't have responsive images baked in, the main reason being: it's best using [CDN](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/zsykhj88yzvi0i8kugfs).
-Check out this [tutorial on setting up Eleventy with Cloudinary](https://sia.codes/posts/eleventy-and-cloudinary-images/).